-Pursuant to the terms of each Zafgen Executive Severance Agreement, upon a qualifying termination that occurs within 3 months prior to or 12 months after the merger (referred to as the "protection period"), and subject to the execution and nonrevocation of a separation agreement with a general release of claims, each of the Zafgen executive officers are eligible to receive (i) an amount equal to the sum of (A) 12 months' base salary (18 months' base salary for Mr. Hatfield) in effect immediately prior to the termination (or, if higher, immediately prior to the merger) and (B) the Zafgen executive officer's target annual incentive compensation in effect immediately prior to the termination (or, if higher, immediately prior to the merger), (ii) if the Zafgen executive officer was participating in the Zafgen health plan immediately prior to termination and elects COBRA health continuation, an amount equal to 12 months (18 months for Mr. Hatfield) of the monthly employer contribution that Zafgen would have made to provide health insurance to the Zafgen executive officer's dependents if the Zafgen executive officer had remained employed by Zafgen or the combined company, (iii) full acceleration of Zafgen equity awards that are subject solely to time-based vesting, and (iv) extension of the post-termination (or, if earlier, the original 10-year expiration date of such vested Zafgen option).
-The estimated value of potential severance payments and benefits is set forth in the table below, assuming each Zafgen executive officer is participating in the Zafgen health continuation, in connection with Dr. Singhal's termination of employment, the Zafgen Board agreed that should the merger be consummated on or prior to September 1, 2020, she will be eligible to receive the severance and benefits described above, whether or not her termination occurs within the protection period.
+Pursuant to the terms of each Zafgen Executive Severance Agreement, upon a qualifying termination that occurs within 3 months prior to or 12 months after the merger (referred to as the "protection period"), and subject to the execution and nonrevocation of a separation agreement with a general release of claims, each of the Zafgen executive officers are eligible to receive (i) an amount equal to the sum of (A) 12 months' base salary (18 months' base salary for Mr. Hatfield) in effect immediately prior to the termination (or, if higher, immediately prior to the merger) and (B) the Zafgen executive officer's target annual incentive compensation in effect immediately prior to the termination (or, if higher, immediately prior to the merger), (ii) if the Zafgen executive officer was participating in the Zafgen health plan immediately prior to termination and elects COBRA health continuation, an amount equal to 12 months (18 months for Mr. Hatfield) of the monthly employer contribution that Zafgen would have made to provide health insurance to the Zafgen executive officer and his or her eligible dependents if the Zafgen executive officer had remained employed by Zafgen or the combined company, (iii) full acceleration of Zafgen equity awards that are subject solely to time-based vesting, and (iv) extension of the post-termination exercise period for the Zafgen executive officer's vested Zafgen options until the two-year anniversary of the Zafgen executive officer's date of termination (or, if earlier, the original 10-year expiration date of such vested Zafgen option).
+The estimated value of potential severance payments and benefits is set forth in the table below, assuming each Zafgen executive officer is participating in the Zafgen health plan immediately prior to the termination and elects COBRA health continuation.
+In addition, in connection with Dr. Singhal's termination of employment, the Zafgen Board agreed that should the merger be consummated on or prior to September 1, 2020, she will be eligible to receive th

-Name Estimated Value of Cash Severance Payments (\$)
+Estimated Value of Cash

+Name Severance Payments (\$)

 Jeffrey S. Hatfield 1,140,759

 Patricia L. Allen 572,368

 Brian P. McVeigh 614,383

 Priya Singhal, M.D., M.P.H.
 610,493